 When Magic Kingdom opened in 1971, the race to visit the Vacation Kingdom of the World was on.
 Guided by Walt Disney's vision, designers had stocked Magic Kingdom with supersized, master-planned versions of the best rides and attractions in Disneyland's lineup... except one.
 When Walt Disney World opened its gates, visitors were shocked to find Disneyland's most revered ride – Pirates of the Caribbean – nowhere to be found.
 Worse yet, Disney had no plans to bring this beloved E-Ticket to Florida.

 That's because, in its place, they planned something even more epic...
 An entirely original, musical, animatronic-packed adventure through the Old West.
-Thanks to the Western River Expedition, Magic Kingdom is as renowned today for the rides it didn't build as the ones it did.
+Thanks to the Western River Expedition, Magic Kingdom is as renowned today for the rides that weren't built as the ones that were.
 It's perhaps the most enigmatic, epic lost project ever to hit Imagineering's recycling bin.

 Of course, that's what Theme Park Tourist's Possibilityland series is all about: dissecting the full stories behind could-be classics that never made it off the drawing board.
-Already, we've taken in-depth journeys through the most Muppetational land ever, Muppet Studios at Disney's Hollywood Studios; saw Universal run away with the Beastly Kingdom that was axed from Disney's Animal Kingdom; explored Epcot's Project: GEMINI meant to reinvigorate the tired Future World; and looked to the New Tomorrowland 2055 that almost landed at Disneyland.
+Already, we've taken in-depth journeys through the most Muppetational land ever, Muppet Studios at Disney's Hollywood Studios; saw Universal run away with the Beastly Kingdom that was axed from Disney's Animal Kingdom, and looked to the New Tomorrowland 2055 that almost landed at Disneyland.
 In fact, our In-Depth Collections Library is chocked full of stunning, must-read features on never-built, lost, and masterpiece attractions.